Defence minister meets with police, interior, information ministers to end banditry – The Sun Nigeria

 Molly Kilete, Abuja

-The minister for Defence Bashir Magashi, Wednesday met with members of the Presidential Commitment set up to end banditary, insurgency and other violent crimes bedeviling the country.
+Minister for Defence, Bashir Magashi, yesterday, met with members of the Presidential Commitment set up to end banditary, insurgency and other violent crimes bedevilling the country.

-Also speaking, Police Affairs minister, Muhammadu Maigari Dingyadi assured on effective inter-ministerial and inter- agencies collaboration to evolve new operational guidelines for implementation by security agencies involved in anti-banditary and anti- insurgency operations.
+Police Affairs minister, Muhammadu Maigari Dingyadi assured on effective inter-ministerial and inter-agencies collaboration to evolve new operational guidelines for implementation by security agencies involved in anti-banditary and anti- insurgency operations.

-On his part, information minister, Lai Mohammed said the meeting focused on how to deploy crisis communication strategy to end the phenomenon of banditary activities in the country even as he noted the importance of information sharing and synergy among security agencies with a view to flushing out criminalities in the country.
+Information Minister, Lai Mohammed, said the meeting focused on how to deploy crisis communication strategy to end the phenomenon of banditary activities in the country even as he noted the importance of information sharing and synergy among security agencies with a view to flushing out criminalities in the country.

 He said all hands must be on deck to support government’s efforts to curb insecurity in the country.